 Natural England has begun to investigate how to improve coastal access along a 50 km stretch of the Sussex coast between Shoreham-by-Sea and Eastbourne.
-This new access is expected to be ready in 2019.

 Officers from West Sussex County Council, East Sussex County Council, Brighton and Hove City Council and the South Downs National Park are providing Natural England with expert local advice and helping to make sure there is full consultation with local interests during the development of the route.

 On 19 December 2019, the Secretary of State announced her decision to approve a stretch of the England Coast Path between Shoreham-by-Sea in West Sussex and Eastbourne in East Sussex.
 Natural England’s report is still available to view.

 Natural England will publish further details of the approved route in due course.